-Children aged 12-15 are now being offered the opportunity to have a first dose of the COVID-19 vaccination, following advice from the UK’s four Chief Medical Officers (CMOs) to the Government.
+Children aged 12-15 are now being offered the opportunity to have a first and second dose of the COVID-19 vaccination, following advice from the UK’s four Chief Medical Officers (CMOs) to the Government.

 Very few healthy children and young people with COVID-19 go on to have severe disease, but offering vaccination to 12 to 15 year olds should help to reduce the risk of complications, reduce time out of education, and reduce the spread of COVID-19 within schools.

 Children will be offered the Pfizer-BioNTech vaccine, which is the vaccine approved by the Medicines and Healthcare products Regulatory Agency (MHRA) for children and young people over 12 years of age.
 This follows a thorough review of the safety, quality and effectiveness of the vaccine in this age group.

 Children who are 12 years and older on the day our school vaccination team visits their school will be offered two doses of the Pfizer-BioNTech vaccine 12 weeks apart.

 Parents or guardians of children aged 12-15 will receive an electronic consent form via a link distributed by school or a letter with details of when the vaccination will be offered and they will be asked to provide their consent for their child to receive the vaccination, either through an online or a paper form.
 The electronic consent form/letter will be sent approximately one week before the school immunisation team visit the school.

 School vaccination services will NOT vaccinate a child in the following circumstances: